peerhold/pastebridge/README.md

 ldd ./pastebridge-linux-v1_1
 ```

-Nothing here depends on trusting the page you're reading.
 Repeat check 2 after switching sharing on, and again after switching it off: off means the listener is gone, not idle.
+Piping adds no listener, so check 2 looks the same either way.

 The retention figures above are stated in the privacy notice shipped with the application, which is the authoritative version.